Q2 Holdings (QTWO)

 For software companies like Q2 Holdings, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Q2 Holdings’s gross margin is substantially worse than most software businesses, signaling it has relatively high infrastructure costs compared to asset-lite businesses like ServiceNow.
-As you can see below, it averaged a 53.4% gross margin over the last year.
-Said differently, Q2 Holdings had to pay a chunky $46.63 to its service providers for every $100 in revenue.
+As you can see below, it averaged a 54.1% gross margin over the last year.
+That means Q2 Holdings paid its providers a lot of money ($45.94 for every $100 in revenue) to run its business.

 Q2 Holdings Trailing 12-Month Gross Margin

-This quarter, Q2 Holdings’s gross profit margin was 54%, up 3.1 percentage points year on year.
-Q2 Holdings’s full-year margin has also been trending up over the past 12 months, increasing by 3.1 percentage points.
+Q2 Holdings’s gross profit margin came in at 55.4% this quarter, up 2.7 percentage points year on year.
+Q2 Holdings’s full-year margin has also been trending up over the past 12 months, increasing by 3.2 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as servers).

 Q2 Holdings Trailing 12-Month Operating Margin (GAAP)

-In Q3, Q2 Holdings generated an operating margin profit margin of 5.5%, up 12.8 percentage points year on year.
+In Q4, Q2 Holdings generated an operating margin profit margin of 8.1%, up 9 percentage points year on year.
 The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 Q2 Holdings Trailing 12-Month Free Cash Flow Margin

 Over the next year, analysts predict Q2 Holdings’s cash conversion will slightly improve.
-Their consensus estimates imply its free cash flow margin of 20% for the last 12 months will increase to 21.6%, it options for capital deployment (investments, share buybacks, etc.).
+Their consensus estimates imply its free cash flow margin of 21.8% for the last 12 months will increase to 25.4%, giving it more flexibility for investments, share buybacks, and dividends.

 Q2 Holdings Net Cash Position

-Q2 Holdings is a profitable, well-capitalized company with $570.9 million of cash and $539.1 million of debt on its balance sheet.
-This $31.79 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Q2 Holdings is a profitable, well-capitalized company with $434.4 million of cash and $346.1 million of debt on its balance sheet.
+This $88.25 million net cash position is 2.5% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

-12. Key Takeaways from Q2 Holdings’s Q3 Results
+11. Key Takeaways from Q2 Holdings’s Q4 Results

 Before making an investment decision, investors should account for Q2 Holdings’s business fundamentals and valuation in addition to what happened in the latest quarter.

-Q2 Holdings isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue growth was a little slower over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its efficient sales strategy allows it to target and onboard new users at scale, the downside is its gross margins show its business model is much less lucrative than other companies.
+Q2 Holdings’s business quality ultimately falls short of our standards.
+To kick things off, its revenue growth was a little slower over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its efficient sales strategy allows it to target and onboard new users at scale, the downside is its gross margins show its business model is much less lucrative than other companies.
 On top of that, its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.

-Q2 Holdings’s price-to-sales ratio based on the next 12 months is 6x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+Q2 Holdings’s price-to-sales ratio based on the next 12 months is 4.5x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.